lance0821/altalina-frontend/README.md

 # Altalina Frontend

-This is the frontend application for Altalina, built with SvelteKit and integrated with a Wagtail CMS backend.
+This is the frontend application for Altalina, built with SvelteKit and Skeleton UI.

 ## Features